lupyuen/remote-pinetime-bot/README.md

 Here is the live streaming setup with the 8 MP Rapberry Pi Camera Module, Magnifying Glass and Pogo Pins (sharp tip)...

 ![Raspberry Pi Live Stream](https://lupyuen.github.io/images/remote-pinetime-stream.jpg)

+## TODO

+1. Write Semihosting Debug Log to a separate Telegram Channel

+1. Throttle the number of Semihosting messages that will be logged to the Telegram Channel

+1. Allow Semihosting Debug Log and Firmware Flashing to coexist (they both use OpenOCD)